 - 1. Walker, J. R. (2017).
 Introduction to hospitality (7th Ed.).
 Boston, MA: Pearson Education Inc. - 2.
-Publication Manual of the American Psychological Association (6th ed.).
-(2010).
-Washington DC: APA.

 In addition to the text, I may be using some supplemental readings throughout the semester.
 The supplemental readings will help you become aware of the latest information in this constantly evolving field.